-Inside Elton John’s Historic Sold-Out Concerts at Dodger Stadium
+Inside Elton John’s Historic Sold-Out Shows at Dodger Stadium

 On Oct.
 25 and 26, 1975, Elton John performed two sold-out shows at Dodger Stadium in Los Angeles.
 Imagine for a moment what it would be like if one of those was the first rock concert you ever went to.
 Doug Fox was, indeed, just that lucky.

 Hit up any rock fan and you’ll find that almost all of them still proudly wear their first concert like a badge of honor.
 As the veteran of hundreds of shows over the years, I’m certainly no exception — just fortunate enough to have initially plugged into a lifelong love of live music by attending one of rock’s most historical concerts.

 On that day, John performed the second of his back-to-back, career-defining sellout concerts at Dodger Stadium.
 Unless one actually lived through that time period, it’s almost impossible to imagine just how big a phenomenon John was in 1975.
 He was littering the rock landscape with hit after hit en route to delivering a couple No. 1 albums per year.
 His concerts, complete with outrageous costumes and stage antics, were already the stuff of legend.

 Similar to the scene in Cameron Crowe’s rock biopic Almost Famous where Frances McDormand’s character nervously drops her young, sheltered son off at his first concert, so I recall my mother, with much trepidation, depositing our group of three off in front of Dodger Stadium — but not before reconfirming that we had enough change in our pockets to call her from a pay phone for a ride home following the show.